 The ways in which the theme reveals itself are myriad.
 Following is one example revealed through the life of Flavius Claudius Julianus.
 Julian, who would be known as Julian the Apostate, was the nephew of Emperor Constantine.
 Constantine, of course, set the course of history in his conversion to Christianity and decree to lift the prohibition against its practice.
 Up to that point, Christianity flourished only despite the efforts to curtail it.

 Julian believed the god, Cybele, had rescued him from the darkness of Christianity.
-In his effort to win back the worship of Cybele, Julian wrote a letter to the priests in Galatia, blaming them for what he called a lack of faith in Cybele, the god whose temple they kept.
+In his effort to promote the worship of Cybele, Julian wrote a letter to the priests in Galatia, blaming them for what he called a lack of faith in Cybele, the god whose temple they kept.
 His accusation against them?
-That they were getting drunk in taverns instead of devoting themselves to the poor, and he committed the funds himself to a program of providing food and drink to the poor, travelers and beggars.
+That they were getting drunk in taverns instead of devoting themselves to the poor.
+Julian committed the funds himself to a program of providing food and drink to the poor, travelers and beggars.

-Holland was a noted historian of the Greco-Roman world before writing Dominion, knowing well the values of that world.
+Holland, was a noted historian of the Greco-Roman world before writing Dominion.
+He knowing well the values of that world.
+They were incongruous with Julian’s plea.
 He addresses the incongruity of Julian’s appeal as follows:

 “The heroes of the Iliad, favourites of the gods, golden and predatory, had scorned the weak and downtrodden.
 So, too for all the honour that Julian paid them, had philosophers.
 The starving deserved no sympathy.
 Beggars were best rounded up and deported.
 Pity risked undermining a wise man’s self-control.
 Only fellow citizens of good character, who through no fault of their own had fallen on evil days, might conceivably merit assistance.
 Certainly, there was little in the character of the gods whom Julian so adored, nor in the teachings of the philosophers whom he so admired, to justify any assumption that the poor, just by virtue of their poverty, had a right to aid.
 The young emperor, sincere though he was in his hatred of ‘Galilean’ teachings, and in regretting their impact upon all that he held so dear, was blind to the irony of his plan for combatting them: that it was itself irredeemably Christian.”